Non-possession: Hinduism

-Jealousy is an eventual result of a mental setup directed by accumulation and then want of accomplishments garnered by successful people, numerous accomplishments will accumulate jealousy without any real limit that could control and inhibit this desire.
-Shadripu are spiritual ailments preventing our movement to from the material to a higher awareness and good direction (dama) of the senses.
-Impulses can be broken down by a surrender of the outcome or by surrender of the ego to God.

 Possession in Satyagraha

-Possession denotes the de facto claim on another entity based on exclusive access.
+Possession is the de facto claim on another entity based on exclusive access.
 If access is non-exclusive of some entity, then the object in question is not being possessed.

 The concepts of possession and ownership often overlap, but are not the same.
-Ownership takes into account the entitlement to priority of access, which are necessarily based on agreements and other mutually consenting social protocols.
+Ownership takes into account the entitlement to priority of access, which is based on agreements and other social protocols.

 If more than one entity has access to something simultaneously, and one or more of the entities assert priority of access (exclusivity) over the other(s), or if some external force endows or demands priority of one entity, a group of entity, over some other(s), then there is conflict.
 Even if those who are excluded concur to such claims, their de facto access will present conflict by necessity.

 In the event that more than one entity has access to something simultaneously, exclusion occurs when: